 Costs (other than the fees mentioned above) related to the acquisition of a new residence are not deductible.

 Obviously, any costs paid by the employer are not deductible.
 However, a very advantageous tax strategy can be established between the employer and the employee concerning the costs that the employer should pay first.

-Ask your RE/MAX agent for more information on this subject.
+Ask your RE/MAX broker for more information on this subject.